cardano-foundation/CIPs/CIP-0119/README.md

 #### `doNotList`
 - Optional
-- Can be of value `true` or `false`.
+- Is a boolean expression that can be given a single value of either `true` or `false`.
 - If not included then the value is assumed to be false
-- A boolean expression
-- A true value means that the DRep does not want to show up in tooling that displays DReps.
+- A `true` value means that the DRep does not want to show up in tooling that displays DReps.
   - e.g. a DRep who does not want to appear in GovTool’s DRep Explorer feature creates metadata with donotlist as true.

 ### Application